Skip to content

 • A child under 2 is sick — when in doubt, see a pediatric doctor

-Spanish pharmacies handle most travel ailments with no doctor's appointment.
-They're easy to find, the staff is competent, prices are regulated, and one is open every night somewhere in your town.
-Knowing this single trick — that there's always a farmacia de guardia — saves a lot of unnecessary ER visits.
+The key takeaway is that Spanish pharmacies handle most travel ailments with no doctor's appointment: they're easy to find, the staff is competent, prices are regulated, and one is open every night somewhere in your town.
+Knowing there's always a farmacia de guardia saves a lot of unnecessary ER visits.

 Frequently asked questions